CRKT Drifter Review

 CRKT seeks a unique market niche and advertises the Drifter as a billboard for your message or brand.
 Although it is an excellent knife, it is much more expensive than similarly customizable options available through certain channels.
 But the quality is infinitely better, and for what you get, this is a good value.
 If you want to make a statement to discerning users, the Drifter is a top-notch customizable gift or promotional item.

 What Other Pocket Knives Should You Consider?

 If you are considering the Drifter for its intended "logo" purpose, you are on the right track.
 Otherwise, there are better options, even at this price point.
-The Ontario Knife Company RAT II] includes a higher quality blade on an otherwise similarly designed knife.
+The SOG Twitch II is a similarly priced knife offering a slightly better construction and blade quality.
 But if you're seeking an outstanding value, it is well worth investing in a knife like the Kershaw Leek.